crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

 * Secure Amazon Virtual Private Cloud (Amazon VPC) subnet route tables to control how IP layer traffic is routed.
-* If you are using Amazon RouteÂ 53 (RouteÂ 53) as a DNS provider in your farm or workstation setup, secure access to the RouteÂ 53 API.
+* If you are using Amazon Route 53 (Route 53) as a DNS provider in your farm or workstation setup, secure access to the Route 53 API.
 * If you connect to Deadline Cloud outside of AWS such as by using on-premises workstations or other data centers, secure any on-premises networking infrastructure.
 This includes DNS servers and route tables on routers, switches, and other networking